AmanPathak-DevOps/30DaysOfKubernetes/Day06/README.md

 - [Kubernetes Official Documentation - Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): Detailed information on Kubernetes Deployments.
 - [Deploy Application on Kubernetes in English](https://youtu.be/-rDT9m1RKSA?si=ukRYcggSpOdyIGTV)

 Deploying your first application is an exciting step in your Kubernetes journey.
-Tomorrow, we'll explore Kubernetes Jobs for batch task management.
+Tomorrow, we'll explore the use of labels and selectors.

 [← Previous Day](../Day05/README.md) | [Next Day →](../Day07/README.md)